-[4] The downtown property is known as Fifth and Fifth and consists of a multi story (34 floors) office complex.
-The building was constructed in 1970.
-The building contains 470,414 square feet of assessable area which includes retail and storage space.
-Two hundred and forty two (242) parking spaces are provided in the building.
-The City of Calgary land Use Bylaw designates the property as "Downtown Business District".
-For assessment purposes the building is classified A minus (A-) and is located in DT2 market area.
+[4] The downtown property is known as Nexan Tower and consists of a multi story (37 floors) office complex.
+The building was constructed in 1979.
+The building contains 604,164 square feet of assessable space which includes retail which includes retail and storage space.
+Three hundred and thirty eight (338) parking spaces are provided in the building.
+The City of Calgary Land Use Bylaw designates the property as "Downtown Business District".
+For assessment purposes the building is classified A minus and is located in DT2 market area.